jquast/x84/docs/web.rst

 Writing a web module
 ====================

-While some web modules, such as the `message network server`_ module, operate outside of userland and are leveraged by the engine for low-level functionality.
+While some web modules, such as the `message network`_ module, operate outside of userland and are leveraged by the engine for low-level functionality.
 However, you can write your own modules--and even override the internal modules--by placing your scripts in the ``webmodules`` subdirectory